Jesica78/ML-Laptop-Price-Prediction--1/README.md

 ### 🎯 Objective
 To build a machine learning model that can accurately predict laptop prices, helping users make informed purchasing decisions.

+### Dataset
+The dataset for this project was sourced from Kaggle